4 Comments

 User's avatar

-Amit Suneja's avatar
+Amit Suneja, MD's avatar

 I would like to offer a response that challenges some of the underlying premises of your project—particularly the insistence that psychiatry must ground itself in a scientifically validated methodology to reclaim its epistemic legitimacy.
 While your call for rigor and your critique of reductive evidence-based medicine are well taken, I worry that the POP model may still be operating within the very paradigm it seeks to refine: one that assumes that mental suffering can—or must—be contained, explained, and resolved within the logic of scientific reasoning.